A Night in Dieppe

 “I had to buy some additional provisions so we can eat properly.”

-Next, he produced a packet of paper plates in the same design.
-I started to feel something nameless bubble within me.
-A toxic brew of food being denied, hunger not being satisfied and money being spaffed.
-The napkins and plates were not just a waste of money but a reduction in the quantity of potential food.
+Next he produced a packet of paper plates in the same design.
+I started to feel something nameless, bubble within me.
+The napkins and plates were not just a waste of money but a reduction in quantity of potential food.

 “We can not drink from the same bottle,” said Brian.
 “Nasty germs.”

-I was a mild-mannered kind of guy, but I had effectively been robbed and humiliated.
+I was a mild mannered guy but I had effectively been robbed and humiliated.
+The loud rumbling of my tummy was now about to be joined by an eruption of incredulous anger.
 The sheer injustice of it.
-And also anger at myself.
 Why had I let him take control?
 And why did I not now confront him?
-I didn’t fancy a life behind bars, so I decided to speak firmly but quietly as Brian crunched his crackers.
+I spoke firmly but quietly.

 CRUNCH CRUNCH CRUNCH